dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 TypeConstraint = TypeElem | "const" .
 ```

-## Comparison with previous proposal
+## Comparison with the previous proposal

 In this new proposal, the `const` type parameter is explicit, which is
 consistent with the existing generics system in Go, and makes it immediately